Russia scales down celebrations honoring its navy as Ukraine launches more drone attacks

 Asked about the reason for the cancellation of the parade in St. Petersburg even as President Vladimir Putin arrived in his home city to visit the navy headquarters, Kremlin spokesman Dmitry Peskov told reporters that "it's linked to the overall situation, security reasons, which are above all else."

 The Russian Defense Ministry said that air defenses downed 99 Ukrainian drones over several regions overnight.
-Later in the day, officials reported more drones shot down near St. Petersburg.
+Later in the day, it said another 51 drones were shot down near St. Petersburg.
 A woman was injured by drone fragments in the Lomonosov region, according to the local authorities.

 St. Petersburg's Pulkovo airport suspended dozens of flights early Sunday because of the drone threat.